tna76874/hdhweg-ubuntu/README.md

-# hdhweg-ubuntu
+# ubuntu homeschooling configuration

 ### Aim

 Sometimes there are PCs/Notebooks available but without an up-to-date operating system.
-The aim of this notebook is to find the balance between data protection and a “somehow” managed device running a free-of-charge open-source system.
+The aim of this notebook is to find the balance between data protection and a “somehow managed" device running a free-of-charge open-source system.
 With this playbook an Ubuntu system can be configured to the basic needs of homeschooling.

+This repository is the counterpart to the [homeschooling server stack](https://github.com/tna76874/hdhweg-homeschooling-stack), that allows to easily set up a server with different collaborative open-source tools.

 ### Usb-installation-stick